 Creating a vintage look in your home renovation can be as easy as a low-cost purchase on eBay or at a local antique store.
 Or, if you'd like the same look (more or less) but want to make sure that it is dependable, you can purchase the contemporary iteration of it—it is called The Round.

 This strange, flying saucer-like staple of the mid-century modern era was the Honeywell Round, a thermostat that graced American homes after the Second World War up to the mid-1970s.
-And while it was not the most efficient at saving energy (newer models are better at that), this bronze-colored disk presided over what historians like to call The American Century.
+While it was not the most efficient at saving energy (newer models are better at that), this bronze-colored disk presided over what historians like to call The American Century.

 01 of 03